ebi-pf-team/interproscan6/README.md

 **Panther exception:** The output from HMMER3 against the HMM models of Panther is post-processed to select only the best homologous family.
 Therefore, there is a maximum of one domain hit for each Panther signature in a protein sequence.
 Owing to this the E-value and Score and listed under the `signature` key, not the `locations` key.

-# Installing licensed applications (`MobiDB`, `Phobius`, `SignalP`, `TMHMM`)
+# Installing licensed applications (`Phobius`, `SignalP`, `TMHMM`)

-By default `MobiDB`, `Phobius`, `SignalP`, and `DeepTMHMM` member database analyses are deactivated in `InterProScan6` because they contain licensed components.
+By default `Phobius`, `SignalP`, and `DeepTMHMM` member database analyses are deactivated in `InterProScan6` because they contain licensed components.
 In order to activate these analyses please obtain the relevant licenses and files from the provider (ensuring the software version numbers are the same as those supported by your current `InterProScan6` installation).

 Files can be placed in any location.